petersulyok/smfc/SMFC_CLIENT.md

 - `sudo smfc-client -s -c config/samples/smfc.conf.cpu_only` (or whichever sample matches the dev box) prints a snapshot.
-- Run while `smfc.service` is active and inactive — both should produce output; in the inactive case `IPMI fan mode` should reflect whatever the BMC currently reports rather than `FULL`.
+- Run while `smfc.service` is active and inactive — both should produce output; in the inactive case the BMC block's `Fan mode` line should reflect whatever the BMC currently reports rather than `FULL` (with the "not in FULL mode" warning when it isn't).
 - Trip a "controller error" path by pointing `hd_names=` at a non-existent disk path: that single row should show `ERROR`, the rest of the report should still render.